 • Please click on the following link to see the current BHIVA guidance / statements in relation to people living with HIV and coronavirus which we hope is helpful: https://www.bhiva.org/Coronavirus-COVID-19

-As the situation is rapidly evolving we are likely to have to adapt the above plan in the coming weeks and we will update information on the website accordingly.
+As the situation continues to evolve we may to adapt the above plan over the next few months and we will update information on the website accordingly.